Pancha Rathas: Preservation

-The rathas have been preserved well on account of the sturdiness of their material, granite, and in spite of constant salty winds from the Bay of Bengal and catastrophic tsunamis in the 13th century and in 2004.
+The rathas have been preserved well on account of the sturdiness of their material, granite, and in spite of constant salty winds from the Bay of Bengal and catastrophic tsunamis in the 13th century AD and in 2004.

 Notable landmarks

 The architectural elegance of the Dharmaraja Ratha is its pyramidal structure which rises in three steps.
 It is built with a square layout.
-Its composition has been accentuated with carvings of Hindu gods Harihara, Brahma, Skanda, Ardhanarishvara and King Narasimhavarman I. One of the distinctive carvings seen on the eastern face of the rahta is of Indra (a demi-god of rain and thunderstorms), seated on his mount Airavata (meaning: "a White Elephant").
+Its composition has been accentuated with carvings of Hindu gods Harihara, Brahma, Skanda, Ardhanarishvara and King Narasimhavarman I. One of the distinctive carvings seen on the eastern face of the ratha is of Indra (a demi-god of rain and thunderstorms), seated on his mount Airavata (meaning: "a White Elephant").
 There is also an independent monolithic stone sculpture of Nandi, adjoining this ratha in the open space.
 The next in order is the Arjuna Ratha, which is well decorated with an elegant façade and is akin to the Dharmaraja Ratha.
 Next in line is the Bhima Ratha built to a rectangular plan and with lion mounted columned (four columns) galleries on both long sides.

 The Nakula Sahadeva Ratha is the next in line.
 It is built to a simple plan with no embellishing carvings in its apses.
 A stone monolithic sculpture of an elephant is fixed in the open space, next to this ratha.
 The Draupadi Ratha, which is the last in the line, is a square structure, which resembles a village hut with thatch roof.
 The fresco inside this shrine is of mother goddess Durga.